zimaexe/spotnet/research/zkLend_liquidation_research.md

 ## Introduction

-zkLend liquidation process is triggered when a borrower's Health Factor7 falls to 1 or lower, indicating that the value of their collateral may not be enough to cover their debt, posing risks to the lenders and zkLend protocol.
+zkLend liquidation process is triggered when a borrower's Health Factor falls to 1 or lower, indicating that the value of their collateral may not be enough to cover their debt, posing risks to the lenders and zkLend protocol.
 The liquidation process incentivises external party(ies) to actively monitor zkLend's loan portfolios to seek out borrowings that have Health Factor below 1 and to actively repay these loans to